Demi-urge/menace_sandbox/docs/embedding_system.md

 research items without dealing with individual databases.
 Each result includes the originating database label, combined score and a short reason describing the highest contributing metric.

+## Service Layer

+`vector_service` provides lightweight facades—`Retriever`, `ContextBuilder`, `PatchLogger` and `EmbeddingBackfill`—that wrap the embedding components with structured logging and Prometheus metrics.
+Other modules should depend on this layer instead of calling databases or retrievers directly.
+The service layer keeps instrumentation consistent and makes unit testing simple by allowing dependencies to be swapped or mocked.